-LEAVE ND RETIREMENT BENEFITS
+LEAVE AND RETIREMENT BENEFITS

-SECTION 15 Right to Self-Organization.
-Journalists shall have the right to freely form labor organizations for purposes not contrary to law in order to defend and protect their mutual interest and to obtain redress of their grievances through peaceful means.

-SECTION 16 Freedom from Interference or Coercion. - It shall be unlawful for any person to commit any of the following acts of interference or coercion:

-- a) To require as a condition of employment that a journalist shall not join a journalists' organization or shall relinquish membership from one to which he/she belongs; - b) To discriminate in regard to tenure of employment as any term or condition of employment in order to encourage or discourage membership in any journalists' organization, - c) To prevent a journalist from carrying out the duties laid upon him/her by his/her position; - d) To harass or interfere with the discharge of the functions of the journalist and prevent him/her from performing his/her duties and responsibilities
+- SEC 15.
+Right to Self-Organization.
+Journalists shall have the right to freely form labor organizations for purposes not contrary to law in order to defend and protect their mutual interest and to obtain redress of their grievances through peaceful means. - SEC 16.
+Freedom from Interference of Coercion.
+It shall be unlawful for any person to commit any of the following acts of interference or coercion: - a) To require as a condition of employment that a journalist shall not join a journalists' organization or shall relinquish membership from one to which he/she belongs. - c) To discriminate in regard to tenure of employment as any term or condition of employment in order to encourage or discourage membership in any journalists' organization. - d) To harass or interfere with the discharge of the functions of the journalist and prevent him/her from performing his/her duties and responsibilities.